 Equi is designed to fill in the gaps in your diet on days you don’t have time to eat well.
-But on the hole, if you can eat well some of the time then the benefits of Original will be excelled.
+But on the whole, if you can eat well some of the time then the benefits of Original will be excelled.
 We hope that by taking Equi you will consciously be more aware of your nutrition and make an effort to do what you can even though you're super busy.

-Though everyone is different and we need to eat according to what we like, our lifestyle, preferences and objectives, these are Alice’s top tips to try to incorporate into your diet when you try taking the Original Formula.
+Though everyone is different and we need to eat according to what we like, our lifestyle, preferences and objectives, these are our top tips to try to incorporate into your diet when you try taking the Original Formula.
 You don’t have to get this right all the time (we certainly don’t!) and no-one believes more than us that there shouldn’t be a healthy dose of fun mixed in with all of this 😉